Health

 Experts say early treatment can prevent up to 80 percent of cervical cancer cases.

-The government has appointed renowned Bollywood actress Manisha Koirala as the Goodwill Ambassador for the HPV vaccination campaign.
-Koirala, who is a cancer survivor, will help in raising awareness about the importance of the HPV vaccine.
+The government has appointed renowned Bollywood actress Manisha Koirala as the goodwill ambassador for the HPV vaccination campaign.
+Koirala, who is a cancer survivor, will help raise awareness about the importance of the HPV vaccine.

 Countries like Bhutan, Sri Lanka, Thailand and the Maldives have introduced HPV vaccines nationwide, while India and Indonesia have introduced them in select districts.